Home

 As the law now stands, in 2009, the exemption amount will go up to $3,500,000.
 In 2010, there will be no estate tax at all.

 JANUARY 2010 UPDATE: Actually, there is no update.
 Surprisingly Congress failed to act last year.
-So, the estate tax (and gift tax) is gone (at this point) for this year.
+So, the estate tax (but not the gift tax) is gone (at this point) for this year.

 Will Congress act in 2010?
 Probably, maybe??
 Could they pass a bill that enacts a retroactive estate tax going back to January 1, 2020.
 Maybe.
 Would it be challenged in court?
 Certainly.
 What would be the outcome?
 Hard to say.